SwissTPH/healthiar/docs/index.md

 # WELCOME TO *healthiar*

-*healthiar* is an R package to quantify and monetize the burden of disease attributable to exposure
+*healthiar* is an R package to quantify and monetize health impacts attributable to exposure (e.g. air pollution, noise…).

 # INSTALLATION